Farata/angular2typescript/README.md

 *The Angular CLI version of the projects*

-After the book was published we've created additional versions of book samples using Angular-CLI generated projects (see this video https://www.youtube.com/watch?time_continue=1&v=VKQEN7IyanU).
+After the book was published we've created additional versions of book samples using Angular-CLI generated projects as in [this video](https://www.youtube.com/watch?time_continue=1&v=VKQEN7IyanU).
 These code samples are located in the directory Angular4, which has several subdirectories.
 Each of those is an Angular CLI project with several sample applications.
 Each of these applications has a bootstrap file with the name that starts with main (see the src directory).

 To run any of these applications, change into the required directory and run npm install.
 The file .angular-cli.json may configure one or more apps.
 If there only one app configured per project (default),  modify the property main in the file  .angular-cli.json to point at the bootstrap file you want to run.
 After that, run ng serve and open your browser at localhost:4200.